mcgnly/DeveloperDocumentation/Android/Reference.md

 ## Sample Projects

 We've built an easy to implement, quick and simple <a href="https://github.com/relayr/android-demo-apps/tree/master/thermometer">Thermometer application</a> to get you introduced to the relayr Android world.
 We've also created a fun and simple Can'tTouchThis application to give you an idea of how you could utilize our Cloud platform and live sensor data.
-Have a look at the <a href="https://github.com/relayr/android-cant-touch-this">Can'tTouchThis app on GitHub</a> for additional information
+Have a look at the <a href="https://github.com/relayr/android-cant-touch-this">Can'tTouchThis app on GitHub</a> for additional information.
+In addition, check out our recently released app [TellMeWhen](https://github.com/relayr/android-tell-me-when) which is also open source and allows you to receive notifications based on rules you create concerning the different sensor measurements.